andrewharmellaw/andrewharmellaw.github.com/orgs-notepad.md

 ---
 {% include JB/setup %}

-{% newthought "I keep coming up " %} with notes and ideas for posts on organisations faster than I can write them.
+{% newthought "I keep coming up " %} with notes and ideas for posts on organisations faster than I can write the posts themselves.

 This page is where I'm keeping everything.
-Th4e vast majority take and expand upon my idea of "[the organisation viewed as a set of services]( {% post_url 2021-03-27-the-organisation-as-collection-of-services %} )".
-It's a short post, so it might be worth taking a look if you;ve not already.
+The vast majority take and expand upon my idea of "[the organisation viewed as a set of services]( {% post_url 2021-03-27-the-organisation-as-collection-of-services %} )".
+It's a short post, so it might be worth taking a look at if you've not already.

 ## Ideas for Posts
 * Who loses?
 Who don't these services-as-implemented work for?
 Who do they harm?
 Whom do they silence?